swimmingly/yodrew.github.io/faq.md

----
-title: faq
+# faq {#faq}
-layout: page
----

-#### mechanics
+## mechanics {#mechanics}

 - _Where can I go to retreat?_

 Don't go anywhere yet.
 First make darkness happen in your own home for sleeping, then for short retreats (up to 8 days).
 Once you've learned the ropes, use a public darkroom for medium retreats (up to a month).
-Only a handful of these exist worldwide.
+About 30 of these exist worldwide.
 You may need to arrange it yourself.
 A private cabin is needed for a long retreat (up to a year).

 - _Do you eat in a retreat?_